dennisXZX/devops-notes/AWS-Fundamentals.md

-### AWS Fundamentals
+## AWS Fundamentals

-- A region is a physical location in the world which consists of two or more Availability Zones (AZ).
+- A region is a physical location in the world which consists of two or more Availability Zones (AZ)
 - An AZ is one or more discrete data center
-- Edge Location is endpoint for AWS which is used for caching content.
+- Edge Location (CloudFront) is endpoint for AWS which is used for caching content
+- Install AWS CLI bundled to programmatically connect to AWS

-#### Identity Access Management (IAM)
+### Identity Access Management (IAM)

 - IAM is universal.
 It does not apply to regions at this time